 The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-We acknowledge our duty of care to our staff, customers and visitors, consultants.
-We have a responsibility to protect our people, premises and assets*.
+We acknowledge our duty of care to our staff, customers and visitors.
+We have a responsibility to protect our people, premises and assets .

-We will, where reasonably practicable, follow relevant UK laws and standards, and ensure local legal compliance.
+We will, where reasonably practicable, follow relevant UK laws and standards, as well as ensuring local legal compliance.
 To ensure we address cultural, gender and equality issues sensitively, we will adapt security procedures and processes to take account of local expectations.

 The British Council aims to ensure that all staff and those who work with the British Council foster an attitude of good practice and co-operation in order to achieve appropriate standards of security.

 - maintaining good practice in relation to security

 - monitoring and reviewing its security systems and processes to ensure their suitability, adequacy and effectiveness

 - providing suitable and sufficient information, instruction, training and facilities to ensure all staff are aware of and equipped to carry out their security responsibilities competently, and in line with our standards, protocols and procedures